 Dr. Fauci Says Don't Go Here Even if It's Allowed

-It’s so tempting to think that, with coronavirus vaccines being distributed and cases dropping, we’re out of the woods of the pandemic.
+It's so tempting to think that, with coronavirus vaccines being distributed and cases lower than January, we're out of the woods of the pandemic.
 Not true, says Dr. Anthony Fauci, the chief medical advisor to the President and the director of the National Institute of Allergy and Infectious Diseases.
-“The best way to…prevent any serious consequences is to get as many people vaccinated as quickly as you possibly can,” said Dr. Fauci.
-“And to double down on the public health measures: masking, [social] distance, avoiding congregate settings, if you put that together with the vaccine, we can be able to confront this variant as it were and prevent it from taking over.”
-Read on to see the places that still aren’t safe even if you’re allowed to go there—and to ensure your health and the health of others, don't miss these Sure Signs You've Already Had Coronavirus.
+"The best way to…prevent any serious consequences is to get as many people vaccinated as quickly as you possibly can," said Dr. Fauci.
+"And to double down on the public health measures: masking, [social] distance, avoiding congregate settings, if you put that together with the vaccine, we can be able to confront this variant as it were and prevent it from taking over."
+Read on to see the places that still aren't safe even if you're allowed to go there—and to ensure your health and the health of others, don't miss these Sure Signs You've Already Had Coronavirus.

 Don't Go to Airports, Don't Take Road Trips—"Don't Travel"

 Dr. Fauci says now is not the time to be traveling—even if you are vaccinated.
 You could still be carrying the virus in your nose, including the more transmissible variants, and spread it.
 Dr. Rochelle Walensky, Director of the Centers for Disease Control and Prevention, said two words that sum it up: "Don't travel," she told JAMA.
 If you do, you could end up spreading the COVID-19 variants.
 "I mean, if we learned one thing in this MMWR (that's the Morbidity and Mortality Weekly Report) from Minnesota, the experience with the B117 variant, several of them came from California.
 Their only travel was from California.
 We really, really would advocate for not traveling right now."